SirPotatoIV/survive-the-grid/README.md

 # Survive the Grid

-This project is currently in development.
 The end goal is a 2D battle royale create with React and use Firebase for its real time database features.
-Currently you can move a player, build walls, and shoot projectiles.
+Currently you can create an account to play and can spectate a game if a user sends you a game id.
+The spectate mode is currently a way to show the ability to get realtime updates.
+Eventually this will turn into actual multiplayer.

 ## Controls
 * Move: w, s, a, d